-Welcome to the castable fish finders review for May 2019!
+Welcome to the castable fish finders review!

 Back in the day, fishing was about waiting — sometimes for nothing.
 Nowadays, thanks to fish finders, you can actively target specific fish species, even in murky or deep waters.

 Castable fish finders are technical products, however.
 You cast it out on a line and let it bob on the water where it and emits a beam sonar into the water to detect aquatic vertebrates.
 It then sends the information to your smartphone or tablet.
 You have to understand how they work and what each model has to offer before moving forward with a purchase.